 About

-The team behind Midhurst Jazz, Food & Blues Festival.
+Welcome to Midhurst Jazz, Food & Blues!

-Midhurst's Secret Jazz History
+Midhurst's Secret Jazz History…

 In the 1940s and 1950s, North American jazz and blues musicians were regularly crossing the Atlantic.
 Artists like Sidney Bechet, Adelaide Hall, Lonnie Johnson, Dexter Gordon, Sarah Vaughan often played prestigious clubs as London, Paris and Copenhagen - still recovering from war - offered them both grateful audiences and relative freedom.